-How to Fix the H.264 Gamma Brightness Bug in Quicktime FOREVER
+How to Fix the H.264 Gamma Shift Bug in Quicktime, Final Cut, & iMovie

 For anyone who has ever experienced problems when exporting H.264 video, this article was meticulously researched just for you.

 First of all, while researching this article I was shocked at what I discovered to be true versus what I’d heard.
 It seems there’s a lot of confusion around video, and that’s not surprising considering how absurdly complex it can be.
-Today, I’d like to clear away the confusion and openly show how I solved this problem once and for all.
+So let’s clarify it!

-Yet I’d heard this problem was easily solved using Handbrake because it used a different encoder than Quicktime, namely the award-winning x264 encoder.
+Originally, I heard this problem was easily solved using the Handbrake encoder because it used a different encoder than Quicktime, namely the award-winning x264 encoder.
 Yet after conducting various tests, I was able to repeatedly demonstrate that using Handbrake does not solve the brightness bug at all.
 It doesn’t desaturate the colors as some methods do, but it does change the brightness curve.
 Here’s a simple animation that I created that alternates between a frame from my original uncompressed video and the same frame from Handbrake’s version of the video:

 Video Comparison Animation